farazAV/AppVirality-Android-SDK-2.0/README.md

 ###### How to launch growth hack screen from Default UI

-If you are using the AppViralityUI dependency you can launch the default growth hack screen using the below code:
+If you are using the AppViralityUI gradle dependency you can launch the default growth hack screen using the below code:

 ```java
 import com.appvirality.appviralityui.activities.GrowthHackActivity;